lsu-ddem/pathways-engineering/content/CONNOR/_index.md

 * Identify and describe the parts of the engineering design process

 ## <a href="http://intro-to-engineering-design.lsupathways.org/connor/2_lesson_2/2018-08-13-unit-1---lesson-2/" target="_blank">Lesson 2 (150-180 minutes)</a>

+Students use the engineering design process in creative problem solving.

 ### Outcomes
 * Use the engineering design process to solve the problem